GreatLordOz/City-Management-Bill/README.md

 ##### Plot Boundaries

 The plot manager shall be given the right to designate new plot boundaries within specified areas, as determine by the Executive Council.
-Plots may not contain more than 200 blocks squared in total within and including their set boundaries.
+Plots may not contain more than 200 square meters within and including their set boundaries.
 Should the Executive Council find a problem with a plot's boundaries, they can adjust them accordingly.

-##### New Friend Plot Deligation
+##### Plot Deligation

 Upon spawning in Aquila, it is required that this new friend complete the tutorials located in the Aquila Tutorial Center.
 Upon completion, the Plot Manager, or Executive Council member can designate a new plot for the new friend.
 Additionally, Citizens may give plots to new friends that have completed the tutorial center if the boundaries of a plot have already been determined by the Executive Council or Plot Manager.
 For interested residents who spawned outside of Aquila, they are encouraged to first complete the tutorial center, but it is not mandatory.